FAQs

 At the turn of the year, we’ll be releasing curated Pinterest boards to help inspire your looks — consider it the start of a new fashion cycle for our wedding weekend.
 In the meantime, here’s what to expect:

-Sunday, May 24 — The Wedding at Le Meurice
+Sunday, May 24 — Wedding at Le Meurice & Reception

-The main event calls for Black Tie attire.
-Women are invited to wear floor-length gowns, and men should wear tuxedos or formal suits.
+The ceremony will be followed by Pure Imagination in Paris—a reception of earthly delights and unforgettable moments.
+The dress code is Black Tie.
+Women are invited to wear floor-length gowns; men should wear tuxedos or formal suits.
 Please avoid white, ivory, or cream, which are reserved for the bride.
-Think old Parisian style and timeless elegance.
+Think old Parisian glamour and timeless elegance.

 While we adore your petits chéris, our wedding will be an adults-only affair, with the exception of the children in our wedding party (our little brothers).
 Consider this your invitation to sip champagne under Dalí’s ceiling, linger through every waltz, and let Paris sweep you away for the night.